gardener/gardener/docs/concepts/operator.md

 There is a [Helm chart](../../charts/gardener/operator) which can be used to deploy the `gardener-operator`.
 Once deployed and ready, you can create a `Garden` resource.
+Note that there can only be one `Garden` resource per system at a time.

 > ℹ️ Similar to seed clusters, garden runtime clusters require a [VPA](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler).
 > By default, `gardener-operator` deploys the VPA components.